spitschan/ShapeToolbox/_sources/sphere.txt

 There is currently no flat-mapping of these modulations or textures to a sphere.

-An expection are Gaussian bumps (using ``objMakeBump``) and perturbation determined by a user-defined function (using ``objMakeCustom``).
-Here, the bumps are symmetric with the desired size in radians, regradless of the location of the bump.
+An exception are Gaussian bumps (using ``objMakeBump``) and perturbation determined by a user-defined function (using ``objMakeCustom``).
+Here, the bumps are symmetric with the desired size in radians, regardless of the location of the bump.

 Default mesh size
 =================